 The effectiveness of hypnotherapy for IBS

-Dr Roland Valori, of Gloucestershire Royal Hospital, and editor of Frontline Gastroenterology, said that hypnotherapy can help irritable bowel syndrome.
-He has been referring his patients for this mode of treatment.
+Dr Roland Valori, of Gloucestershire Royal Hospital, and editor of Frontline Gastroenterology, said that hypnotherapy can help irritable bowel syndrome and has been referring his patients for this mode of treatment.
 ‘It is pretty clear to me that it has an amazing effect.’, he said.
-It is well known that people can suffer from IBS during stressful situations.
-Hypnotherapy can help them learn how to reduce their stress level and be more calm and in control.
+It is well known that people can suffer from IBS during stressful situations and hypnotherapy can help them learn how to reduce their stress level and be more calm and in control.

-Hypnotherapy has proven to be an effective solution in relieving the symptoms of IBS.
-There is significant supporting evidence documented in a number of clinical studies.
-If you would like to know more about studies and research on use of hypnosis for IBS, please read here.
+Hypnotherapy has proven to be an effective solution in relieving the symptoms of IBS and now there is significant supporting evidence documented in a number of clinical studies.
+If you would like to know more about studies and research on use of hypnosis for IBS, you can find it here.

 * Results may vary from person to person